MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_13_explore_azure_policy.md

 1. You are now in the overview of the Policy page.
 Notice the information available in the dashboard.

 1. Form the left navigation panel, under Authoring, select **Assignments**.
 You will notice that there is already a policy assignment, select **ASC Default**.
-Note the description field, This is the default set of policies monitored by Azure Security Center.
-It was automatically assigned as part of onboarding to Security Center.
-The default assignment contains only audit policies.
-For more information please visit https://aka.ms/ascpolicies.
+Review the description field.
+NOTE: The description field references Azure Security Center which has been rebranded to Microsoft Defender for Cloud.
 Return to the Policy Assignments page by selecting the **X** on the top right corner of the page.

 1. From the top of the page, select **Assign policy**.